geskill/IntelligeN/bin/build_129_releaselog.md

 * Added tiff image file support

+* Added fastpic.ru image hoster

+* Added possibility to visit uploaded image on picture mirror via double click on the image hoster icon

 * Improved FirstStart performance

+* Fixed a bug in the HTTP logger not showing the path of file parameters

 * Fixed a bug of adding a new tab while having MirrorPosition = mpTop